-The Tick Cartoon & Live Action series oh my!
+The Tick Cartoon & Live Action series are so SPOON Oh my!

 The Tick is a local comic book stores mascot that somehow became popular enough to end up getting a cartoon in the 90s and reaching a big audience.
 Later it got a more adult oriented live action sitcom show which was liked but didn’t have great ratings.
 If you’re not familiar with The Tick, both shows are a bit different even if they still remain true to the same idea.
 Let’s take a look back at the animated and live action shows.